Browse by Medical Category

 Workforce diversity is crucial to advancing the mission of Mass General to deliver the very best health care in a safe, compassionate environment.
 Our goal is to advance exceptional care through innovative research and education and to improve the health and well-being of the diverse communities we serve.
 Mass General leadership believes that we must value differences as well as similarities and be sensitive to staff as they strive to balance work, family and personal lives.

 The following committees and organizations are active at the Mass General:

 Mass General offers several support systems to help its employees balance the many demands on their lives:

 Application for Residency Training

-The Harvard Program in Urologic Surgery at the Massachusetts General Hospital participates in the American Urologic Association (AUA) Residency Match.
+The Harvard Program in Urologic Surgery at Massachusetts General Hospital participates in the American Urologic Association (AUA) Residency Match.
 Our match ID number is 28371.
-Our department participates in the AAMC Electronic Residency Application Service (ERAS), and applications should be submitted using this system.
-To access the web site, point your web browser to http://www.aamc.org/eras
+Our department participates in the AAMC Electronic Residency Application Service (ERAS).
+To submit an application using this system, visit aamc.org/eras

 Back to Top